Learn How To Win On YouTube With Our Creative Guide

 Ensuring that your messages reach the right audience is a good start, but that’s only half the story.

-To grab attention and drive results, your main metric you should focus on is ENGAGEMENT instead of REACH.
+To grab attention and drive results, the main metric you should focus on is ENGAGEMENT instead of REACH.

 According to Nielsen Catalina Solutions, 2017, the creative element contributed 47% to sales compared to other advertising elements such as reach, brand, targeting and recency.